SlashDashAndCash/ClaraSMSChatBot/README.md

 ### Building the container image

 ```
-cd clara
+cd claraSMSGroupChat
 docker build -t localhost/clara:latest .
 ```

 ### Preparing the data directory

-The first administrator has to be entered manually in the recipients list.
+The first administrator has to be added manually to the recipients list.

 Replace +495555 with your phone number.
 This is **not** the number of your LTE modem.

 ```
-cd clara/data
+cd claraSMSGroupChat/data
 [ -f recipients.json ] || cat <<EOF >recipients.json
 {
   "+495555": {